 7. English Name: Clove Basil Local Name: Nchuawun(Igbo), Efirin(Yoruba), Daidoya (Hausa), Ntong(efik), Aramogbo (Edo) Botanical Name: Ocimum gratissimum

-8. English Name: Curry leaf "sweet neem leaves" Local Name: Efirin Oso(Yoruba), Marugbo sanyan(Yoruba) Botanical Name: Murraya koenigii
+8. English Name: Curry leaf "sweet neem leaves", Lemon Basil Local Name: Efirin Oso(Yoruba), Marugbo sanyan(Yoruba) Botanical Name: Murraya koenigii

-In Nigerian meal preparation, it is added to stews, meats, fish to add flavour to the dishes.
+In Nigerian meal preparation, it is added to stews, meats, and fish to add flavor to the dishes.
 Its got small pinnate leaves which are highly aromatic.
-Other uses include it being used as a good remedy for nausea and indigestion, The leaves are chewed to lose weight, it is known to improve eyesight and also prevent cataract, it is used to improve hair colour.
+Other uses include it being used as a good remedy for nausea and indigestion, The leaves are chewed to lose weight, it is known to improve eyesight and also prevent cataracts, it is used to improve hair color.
+Click Here For More

 9. English Name: Waterleaf Local Name: Gbure (Yoruba) Botanical Name: Talinum Triangulare

 Water leaves are used in the preparation of soups such as Efo riro, Edikaikong, vegetable yam e.t.c.
 It’s mostly abundant during the rainy season and once added to soups, it tends to increase the volume of water/ liquid in it hence the name “Water leaves”.
 According to scientific studies, it is said to be rich in mineral salts and amino-acids as well as having anti-scorbutic properties i.e prevention against the scurvy disease.